 Copyright and Releases – Stock photography websites sell licenses for digital downloads of your work.
 They do not transfer copyright to buyers, and you also don’t transfer the copyright of your work to the agency.
 You remain the owner of all your work.

 Equally important, you must be the legal copyright holder of all files you submit to agencies.
-And you must include a model release every time it’s pertinent.
+And you must include a model release every time your image includes recognizable people, as well as property releases if your photo shows an identifiable private property.
 Agencies take legalese very seriously.

 License Terms – While most of these providers work with royalty-free licenses which are pretty standard, each agency has its own custom license and you must verify both the usage rights they grant to buyers, as all the legal requirements and guarantees you must provide.
 Not doing so can result in more than one headache.